erkexzcx/stalkerhek/README.md

 *Used for sharing single Staler portal credentials between multiple STB boxes.*

 This service spawns a HTTP web server which is used as a Stalker portal in STB boxes.
-It forwards all the incoming requests from STB boxes to the real Stalker portal, but rewrites all the credentials and hardcoded parameters.
+It forwards all the incoming requests from STB boxes to the real Stalker portal, but on-the-fly rewrites all the credentials and hardcoded parameters.

 How your current setup looks like:
 ```